 Anyone who reads Lithuanian literature thinks of this place like a temple.
-Artworks mounted on the walls of the street are dedicated to the literature figures – writers, translators, everyone who has link with Lithuania and is important for Lithuanian or world literature.
+Artworks mounted on the walls of the street are dedicated to the literature figures – writers, translators, everyone who has a link with Lithuania and is important for Lithuanian or world literature.

 Art galleries can be boring and mundane, so if you’d like to enjoy one without having to enter a building, then this street is right up your alley.
-Varying in style and size, more than 100 tributes line the wall pay homage to poets and writers who have have influenced Lithuanian literature.
+Varying in style and size, more than 100 tributes line the wall pay homage to poets and writers who have influenced Lithuanian literature.

-Gabjia pointing out to her grandfather work on the wall.
+Gabjia pointing out her grandfather work on the wall.
 He is also a literary figure in Lithuania and is honoured and featured among the works.

 Hales Market (Built 1906)